All Episodes

 Thank you, sir.

-And back with more of the Sean Hannity show.
+And back with more of the Sean Hannity Show.

 We got Paul Morrow coming up.

-He's retired NYPD inspector, and he has some thoughts about that cocaine that was found at the White House over the weekend.
+He's a retired NYPD inspector, and he has some thoughts about that cocaine that was found at the White House over the weekend.

-All right, Joe Conchin for Sean Hannity.
+Joe Conchin for Sean Hannity.

 Let's go to our busy phones.